adslqa/fetchpoc/readme.md

-Mixed Content: The page at 'https://mydomain/test.html' was loaded over HTTPS, but requested an insecure image 'http://whateverdomain/test222.jpg'.
+Mixed Content: The page at https://mydomain/test.html was loaded over HTTPS, but requested an insecure image http://whateverdomain/test222.jpg.
 This content should also be served over HTTPS.

+for example a correct page: https://ofercet.github.io/fetchpoc/secure.html